 Our facilities have been designed to meet the flexible needs of teaching and research.
 Whether you're a student, member of staff or visitor, the spaces we offer are comfortable and fully equipped for a range of activities.

-The School of Mathematics is based in the Alan Turing Building, named after the former Reader in Mathematics at Manchester who is regarded as one of the founders of computer science.
+The Department of Mathematics is based in the Alan Turing Building, named after the former Reader in Mathematics at Manchester who is regarded as one of the founders of computer science.

-The Alan Turing Building, completed in 2007, was designed to incorporate the ideas and suggestions of many of the School's staff and students.
-The School of Mathematics accommodation consists of two east-west fingers of three floors each, separated by a spacious atrium and connected at either end by open bridges to encourage circulation.
+The Alan Turing Building, completed in 2007, was designed to incorporate the ideas and suggestions of many of the Department's staff and students.
+The Department of Mathematics accommodation consists of two east-west fingers of three floors each, separated by a spacious atrium and connected at either end by open bridges to encourage circulation.

 The atrium houses a small cafe (Code) and provides access to the ground floor facilities.
 These include small and medium sized teaching rooms, undergraduate work and common rooms, a large computer cluster, and administrative support for undergraduate students.
 The atrium hosts events ranging from local outreach to visiting days for applicants and welcoming parents to graduation celebrations.